Register / Login

 Think of Russia and you'll undoubtedly conjure images of Moscow's St Basil's Cathedral.
 Russia’s poster boy, the patterns and shapes are instantly recognisable.
 Distinctly Russian and unique to this remarkable nation, cast your eyes over one of Russia's greatest treasures.

 A tour of Red Square always calls for a leisurely stroll down the aisles of GUM.
-As Russia's most famous (or infamous) shopping mall, with row upon row of exclusive boutiques and designer names, your credit card might not have the limit for a Prada, but the hallways, as architecturally stunning as they are, are always worth a meander.
-Thankfully, Café Tsum on the fourth floor, sells light bites and refreshments, at prices that won’t require you to re-mortgage the house.
+As Russia's most famous (or infamous) shopping mall, with row upon row of exclusive boutiques and designer names, your credit card might not reach, but the hallways, as architecturally stunning as they are, are always worth a meander.
+Thankfully, Café Tsum on the fourth floor, sells light bites and refreshments, at prices that won’t ask you to re-mortgage the house.

 How does a river cruise around Russia sound to you?
 Our Europe cruise deals are just a click away.
 Better yet, come in-store and chat with one of our friendly travel experts.
 We love pairing Kiwis with their perfect holidays!